JeanAEckelberg/byte_engine/README.md

   type hint any changes made for the same reason.

-* Item Changes
+* Item Class
-  * The item class has extra parameters.
-You can now define an item's durability, its value for different uses (e.g., sell pricing), and a stack size system.
-Refer to the class for a more detailed explanation.
+    * The item class has many parameters that can be used in a few different ways to allow for flexibility.
+    * Value:
+      * This allows for an item to have a value of some sort.
+This can be used to determine points gained for collecting the item, or its sell price.
+The meaning can change depending on the project.
+    * Durability:
+      * Durability can represent how many uses an item has.
+What happens after is determined by the development team.
+    * Quantity:
+      * This allows for consolidating and representing multiple items in a single item object.
+    * Stack Size:
+      * Stack Size determines how many item objects can be consolidated together into a single object at once.
+This can be thought of as a denominator in a fraction.
+    * Reference the Item class for further documentation.

 * GameBoard Class